-The WM_PROTOCOLS property (of type ATOM) is a list of atoms.
+The WM\PROTOCOLS property (of type ATOM) is a list of atoms.
 Each atom identifies a communication protocol between the client and the window manager in which the client is willing to participate.
 Atoms can identify both standard protocols and private protocols specific to individual window managers.

 All the protocols in which a client can volunteer to take part involve the window manager sending the client a ClientMessage event and the client taking appropriate action.
-For details of the contents of the event, see the section called "ClientMessage Events" In each case, the protocol transactions are initiated by the window manager.
+For details of the contents of the event, see ClientMessage Events In each case, the protocol transactions are initiated by the window manager.

-The WM_PROTOCOLS property is not required.
+The WM\PROTOCOLS property is not required.
 If it is not present, the client does not want to participate in any window manager protocols.